mifi/lossless-cut/README.md

 - Drag drop a video file into player to load or use <kbd>⌘</kbd>/<kbd>CTRL</kbd>+<kbd>O</kbd>.
 - Press <kbd>SPACE</kbd> to play/pause
 - Select the cut start and end time.
 Press <kbd>I</kbd> to select the start time, <kbd>O</kbd> to select the end time for the cut.
+- Press the rotation button if you want to set rotation metadata
 - Press the scissors button to export the slice
 - Press the camera button to take a snapshot